-The 2012 Innovative Small Grants have been awarded for the health and well-being of children to organizations in Tanzania, India, Kenya, Uganda, Nepal, and Colombia.
-This year again we asked for proposals related to the prevention or treatment of enteric diseases.
+The 2014 Innovative Small Grants have been awarded for the health and well-being of children to organizations in Tanzania, India, Kenya, Colombia, Ethiopia, Rwanda, Cambodia, and Vietnam.

-Six were selected from 45 proposals submitted and reviewed by our grant committee of health experts.
+Ten were selected from 74 proposals submitted and reviewed by our grant committee of health experts.
 The reviewers look for projects which employ innovative methods to improve and save children's lives, and then award them up to $5,000 which, especially in developing countries, is a small fortune.
-We also awarded one Humanitarian Grant.
+We also awarded two Humanitarian Grants.

 Keep in touch, for you will be reading the reports of these projects in future newsletters and seeing them on the world projects map.

 We are actively seeking sponsors for eight other projects that were reviewed and selected but are presently without funding.
 If you are interested in sponsoring a project, please contact us.
 Or if you are interested in investing in any of the ones listed here, we would be happy to hear from you and we would keep you updated about the progress.

 Social Activities for Voluntary Efforts (SAVE), Bangladesh, will implement in 15 villages activities to reduce child and mothers' mortality rates to save the lives of poor newborns and pregnant mothers through developing trained midwives.

 Under-Privileged People's Development Organization (UPPO), Bangladesh, received at 2013 grant and this is a continuation of that project in which they installed 66 removable double-ring-slab latrines for 66 families.
 They will reach more families.

 Kossoye Development Program, Ethiopia, expects to use the funds for curriculum development, equipment purchases, and workshops for elementary school teachers and children on the subjects of gardening, nutrition, and personal height and weight measurement.